Electronic structure calculations with interpolating tensor product wavelet basis: Solving the Schrödinger Equations

-In case where there are more than one resolution level in an interpolating wavelet basis the matrix \(L\) of the Laplacian operator is not generally Hermitian so we cannot solve \eqref{eq:poisson} directly with the conjugate gradient method.
+In case, where there are more than one resolution level in an interpolating wavelet basis the matrix \(L\) of the Laplacian operator is not generally Hermitian so we cannot solve equation \eqref{eq:poisson} directly with the conjugate gradient method.
 The nonhermiticity arises because our matrix elements are not computed as ordinary inner products between functions.
 In this case we use one of the following two methods: \begin{itemize} \item conjugate gradient on the normal equations (CGNR): solve

-with the conjugate gradient method. \item the GMRES method \cite{ss1986}. \end{itemize} When the basis set consists of a single resolution level we may use ordinary conjugate gradient method to solve \eqref{eq:poisson}.
-The total energy of a two electron system is
+with the conjugate gradient method. \item generalized minimal residual method (GMRES) \cite{ss1986}. \end{itemize} When the basis set consists of a single resolution level we may use ordinary conjugate gradient method to solve \eqref{eq:poisson}.